KArneson2/KArneson/README.md

 <p>But after getting into the industry and being able to finally start practicing typing and coding effectively and efficiently, I'm glad it's nothing like some of those dramas out there.</p>

+<p>It's a long journey ahead, but I'm looking forward to growing and learning more about Front and Back-end development.</p>